-OPEN TO THE PUBLIC; REGISTRATION REQUIRED (NOT YET ACTIVE).
+OPEN TO THE PUBLIC; REGISTRATION REQUIRED (note: REGISTER link above is for Livestream)

 When Donald Trump won the 2016 presidential elections, a bewildered nation struggled to understand what had happened and what Trump voters were thinking when they cast their ballots.
 Renowned sociologist Arlie Hochschild had spent the preceding five years immersed in the strongly Tea-Party-facing community around Lake Charles, Louisiana, to produce the book Strangers in Their Own Land: Anger and Mourning on the American Right—now essential reading to understand what drives Trump supporters and what forces have led to the nation’s political divide.

 Arlie Russell Hochschild is Professor Emerita of Sociology at the University of California, Berkeley.
 The author of nine books, she is one of the most influential sociologists of her generation, known for her groundbreaking work on the power of emotion in social interaction.